maierav/sensation/intro.md

 First, we have not yet found physical, or any natural, phenomena in science that contradict themselves.
 Even Schrödinger's cat, which paradoxically seems dead and alive at the same time is a fully coherent, non-contradictory phenomenon when considered mathematically.

 Second, and more importantly, the Law of Non-Contradiction is key to save us from undesirable real-life consequences.
-Consider this: We live in a world where nobody believes in the Law of Non-Contradiction anymore.
-We all obey a non-classical logic that allows for contradictions and where no absolute Truth exists.
-You order a delivery that comes with a guarantuee that if you do not receive the item within two days, you will receive a refund.
-This will be easy to do thanks to the delivery service tracking the item.
-Two days pass.
-Then five days, and you receive no item.
-You contact the company, send them the delivery tracker showing that the item was never sent, and ask for a refund.
-They deny sending you back the money since they deny that the item was not delivered.
-This is absurd, of course, but do you have any recourse using the non-classical logic that now governs society?

-Let us explore that: When we all agree on classical logic, you can argue something like this:
-_"The agreement was that if you do not send the item, the money will be returned."_

-But in our new world, the company can counter:
-_"Your money is returned if we did not sent the item.
-We did not send the item, hence your money will not be returned."_

-This makes no sense - in classical logic.
-The statement contradicts itself.
-They said that they will return the money if they never send the item, and _at the same time_ they state that you never received the item and thus they will not return the money.
-However, remember that we abandonded the principle that contradiction is not allowed.
-And with this new, "free" logic, the company can contradict itself and see no problem.
-Contradictions are now as logical as everything else.

-Thinkers have long identified this problem and came up with the Latinism: _ex contradictione quodlibet_ (from a contradiction, whatever one wants follows; or more liberally: if you allow for contradiction, anything goes).
-This is just a fancy way of saying that if there is only "my truth" and "your truth" and no objective Truth to refer to, we lost all possibility of _logically_ arguing against someone whose truth is that they can do to anyone whatever they want.
-And we are _compelled_ to agree with based on this non-classical logic.
+Consider this: You have a serious medical concern, and your physician runs an important laboratory test to see whether you need treatment.
+The lab send back their finding and it states that the test was positive.
+And also not positive.

+This is impossible - in classical logic.
+If such a contradiction appeared, we would treat it as an error to be resolved immediately.
+But imagine we have abandoned the law of non-contradiction.
+In this new logic, contradictions are not only allowed but viewed as legitimate states of information.
+The laboratory therefore sees no logical problem.
+And yet, a decisive action is required, but logic no longer permits a decisive conclusion.

+This is precisely why the law of non-contradiction has been regarded as indispensable: our medical, legal, financial, and computational systems rely on mutually exclusive states to guide action.

 % Goya
 :::{figure} images/Goya.png